pharmaverse/admiraltemplate/README.md

 ## Quick Start Guide for Template

-Please throughly read the Package Extension Guidance(#gui).
+Please throughly read the Package Extension Guidance.
 The intention of the Quick Start is to just get the template code into a new repo and check that the package works in your environment.
-Please contact us via slack if any issues arise
+Please contact us via slack if any issues arise.

 1. Click the Green 'Use this Template' Button.
-2. Change owner to `pharmaverse` and enter your repository name
+1. Change owner to `pharmaverse` and enter your repository name
-3. Once repo has been created click Green Code button and download the repo using `https` or `ssh`
+1. Once repo has been created click Green Code button and download the repo using `https` or `ssh`
-4. Run `renv::restore()` - you will see a prompt and this will take a few minutes
+1. Run `renv::restore()` - you will see a prompt and this will take a few minutes
+     - This will ensure that your development environment for your extension package is        synced with other admiral packages
-5. Update/Remove the following files
+1. Update/Remove the following files to use your extension name:
+    - `DESCRIPTION` File - Name, Authors
-  - Descr
+    - `admiralext.Rproj`
-  - .Rproj
+    - `testthat.R`
-  -
+    - `News.md`
-6. Run devtools
+1. Run `devtools::load_all()` and resolve issues
+1. Run `devtools::document()` and reolve issues
-7. Run pkgdown
+1. Run `pkgdown::build_site()`
+    -  Reach out to slack for help with creating a hex sticker/logo to replace pharmaverse logo
-8. Test out a dummy
+1. Test out a dummy branch and do a Pull Request to ensure CI/CD works.